zsofiasomlai/pbx-group-security/content/challenges/security/SC-VD-vulnerabilities-discovered.md

 What kind of vulnerabilities have you discovered in real work applications

- - How did you found them?
+ - How did you find them?
  - How did you report them?
- - Did you wrote tests/Pocs for them? (that the developers could use to replicate the issue)
+ - Did you write tests/PoCs that the developers could use to replicate the issue?